rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 **Skype:** rodrigovirgilio

 ## About me
+Important: My wife is in the process of Italian nationality.

 I am a back-end developer who is always looking to learn new technologies and who likes to work with challenging and creative projects.

 ## Skills